MicrosoftDocs/powerbi-docs/powerbi-docs/developer/register-app.md

 1. You need to get the existing service principals (users) within your tenant.
 For information on how to do that, see [Get servicePrincipal](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/api/serviceprincipal_get).

     You can call the *Get servicePrincipal* API without {id}, and it gets you all of the service principals within the tenant.
-2. Check for a service principal with your app client id as **appId** property.
+2. Check for a service principal with your app application Id as **appId** property.

 3. Create a new service plan if missing from your app.